jxcbecker/trappist1/VPlanetRuns/AtmEsc+EqTide/README.rst

 Overview
 --------

 We use `vplanet <https://github.com/VirtualPlanetaryLaboratory/vplanet>`_ to model water photolysis and hydrogen escape for the TRAPPIST-1 planetary system, matching the current-day XUV luminosity output from the code to our measured values from Becker et al. 2020.
-The result is a measure of the ocean content on each planet overtime.
+The result is a measure of the ocean content on each planet over time.

 ===================   ============